Mullets Have Existed For Thousands Of Years

 Largest Mullet The Great Sphinx

-One of the most striking example of early mullets in history is the Great Sphinx, which is thought to date back 4500 years, though some geologists believe that it dates back to 10,000 years due to signs of water erosion.
-If this is true, it is possible that the mullet has been with mankind from the very beginning.
-Although the Sphinx has naturally been eroded, the mullet is still clear for all to see, notice the short hair at the front, complete lack of sideburns, and the long flowing hair at the back.
+One of the most striking example of early mullets in history, and the largest, is the Great Sphinx.
+It’s thought to date back 4500 years, though some geologists believe that it dates back to 10,000 years due to signs of water erosion.
+If true, it’s a good indication that the mullet has been with mankind from the very beginning.
+Although the Sphinx has naturally been eroded, the mullet is still clear for all to see, notice the short hair at the front, complete lack of sideburns and the long flowing hair at the back.

 Mullets were specifically banned from the Roman army, as enemies found it easy to grab the long hair to pull the hapless mulleted Roman’s head back to slit his throat.
-This tradition of short hair still exists in most armies today.
+This tradition of requiring short hair still exists in most military forces around the world today.

 Through the ages, many different advanced civilizations have been influenced by the mullet, such as the Assyrians, Persians, Greeks and Canadians.

 Want your own mullet?
 Hair Stylist Stacy, over at Hairfinder.com features “how to cut a mullet”.

 13 Types Of Mullets For 2024

 Traditional haircut on the top and sides of the head (trimmed short around the ears and on top), layered and long in the back.

 The classic mullet with longer hair pulled back and tied into a ponytail.

 Cut shorter on the top and slightly longer in the back, with the faded areas just above and behind the ears.
 The short hair on top is brushed forward in order to create bangs that lay across the forehead.